Hovenden House, Barn and Abolition Hall

 Hovenden House, Barn and Abolition Hall is a group of historic buildings in Plymouth Meeting, Pennsylvania, United States.
 In the decades prior to the American Civil War, the property served as an important station on the Underground Railroad.
-Abolition Hall was built to be a meeting place for abolitionists, and later was the studio of artist Thomas Hovenden.
+Abolition Hall was built as a meeting place for abolitionists, and later became the studio of artist Thomas Hovenden.

 The house is located at the northeast corner of Germantown and Butler Pikes, diagonally opposite the Plymouth Friends Meetinghouse.
 Northeast of the house is the stone barn, and behind and attached to the barn is the former carriage house, above which was built Abolition Hall.
 The three buildings are part of a 10.45-acre farm, and are contributing properties in the Plymouth Meeting Historic District.

-In 2016, the property was threatened by a proposal to reroute Butler Pike between Hovenden House and its barn.
-Preservation Pennsylvania added the property to its 2017 Pennsylvania At Risk list.
-In 2021, however, it was announced that Whitemarsh Township and the Whitemarsh Art Center would jointly buy the property for $3.95 million, preserving it for use by the center.
+In 2016, the property was threatened by a proposal to divide Butler Pike and reroute the northbound lanes between Hovenden House and its barn.
+Preservation Pennsylvania opposed this plan and added the property to its 2017 Pennsylvania At Risk list.
+In 2021, it was announced that Whitemarsh Township and the Whitemarsh Art Center would jointly buy the property for $3.95 million, and preserve it for use by the art center.

 History

 The village of Plymouth Meeting was founded by a group of Quakers who arrived in Pennsylvania in 1686.
-The Maulsby family, who later attained prominence, arrived in Pennsylvania in 1698, and came to Whitemarsh Township in 1705.
+The Maulsby family, which later attained local prominence, arrived in Pennsylvania in 1698, and came to Whitemarsh Township in 1705.